samisalkosuo/icp-cam-devops-demo/README.md

 Assumption is that demo setup is created from scratch using Linux servers.

-Demo servers are Ubuntu Linux servers. total of 8 servers, and they are:
+Demo servers are Ubuntu/CentOS Linux servers. total of 8 servers, and they are:

 - ICP boot node, including:
   - Jenkins